 Moscow Travel Guide

 Moscow is a playground for the wealthy, with glamour and glitz enough to satisfy the most fashionable of visitors.
-Shopping in Moscow is a delight and the city is home to droves of good restaurants and entertainment venues, making Moscow's nightlife varied and fun.
-Even getting around Moscow is a pleasure because the Moscow Metro is one of the city's greatest tourist attractions!
+Shopping in Moscow is a delight and the city is home to droves of good restaurants and entertainment venues, making its nightlife varied and fun.
+Even getting around is a pleasure because the Moscow Metro is one of the city's greatest tourist attractions!

 Best time to visit Moscow